 - their right to confidentiality and privacy

-- recording of their life events, and how they can access that record
+- how things about them are recorded, and how they can access that record

 - how they can provide feedback or make a complaint, including: